tombensve/SimplifiedAnnotationProcessor/docs/SimplifiedAnnotationProcessor.md

      SAPType           - Wraps TypeElement (Class, Interace, Enum)

 These wrappers of javax.lang.model.element.* models makes it a little bit easier extracting information.

+## Processed utility annotations

+**@AutoDiscovery** - Use this annotation on an annotation processor to automatically update META-INF/services/javax.annotation.Processor with the processor.
+The file will be created if it does not exist.

+**@MavenResource(resourceClassPath)** - This annotation is for fields and points out a classpath resource, and have a processor that compile-time verifies that the pointed to resource does exist.
+This will look under src/main/resources for the resource, and will only work if compiled by maven since it expects the current directory to be the compiled project root.

+**@ResourcePath** - This annotation should be used on String constants that points out a classpath resource, and have a processor that compile-time verifies that the resource does exist.
+This will first check in the compile classpath, and if not found then check for a file under src/main/resources which will work if built by maven.
+The last is probably redundant since I think maven includes the resources on the classpath during compile.
+Note that this takes the resource from the String constant.
+This annotation is probably more useful than @MavenResource.

 ## Maven usage